Course contents

 You hold a position, hedge it, qualify it, and (when appropriate) climb down.

 You play a spokesperson with a claim to defend.
 Teacher plays a journalist asking increasingly precise questions.
 Goal: move down the certainty spectrum cleanly as the questions sharpen — claim → hedge → qualify → (if cornered) partial retract.
-Lose if you (a) hide behind theatre, (b) cling to a claim past the evidence.
+Lose if you

 Use these